robsonoduarte/cordova/push-notification/README.md

 > We used the [OneSignal] (https://onesignal.com/) Cross Plaftorm Push Notication in this example.

-> [This video](https://www.youtube.com/watch?v=7dAcNtMQBNY), show for you step by step, all information that you need to understand the concepts of Push Notification and how run this example.
+> [This video](https://www.youtube.com/watch?v=7dAcNtMQBNY), show for you step by step all information that you need for understand the concepts of Push Notification and how run this example.